Beats Fit Pro were just released and you can already score a cert. refurb discount to $130

-Best Buy is now offering the just-released Beats Fit Pro True Wireless Earbuds for $129.99 shipped in certified refurbished condition.
-Normally fetching $200, today’s offer is $10 below our previous mention and marking a new all-time low.
+Woot is now offering the just-released Beats Fit Pro True Wireless Earbuds for $129.99 Prime shipped in certified refurbished condition.
+A $6 delivery fee applies in any other case.
+Normally fetching $200, this is matching the all-time low for a refurbished model and delivering multiple styles for the first time.
 Beats Fit Pro just launched last fall as the brand’s latest flagship earbuds.
 Delivering a workout-ready true wireless design, there’s IPX4 water-resistance and wingtip designs.
 Those in the Apple ecosystem will find its built-in H1 chip to be the star of the show, enabling Hey Siri support alongside fast pairing and more.
 Battery life clocks in at 6 hours, though the companion charging case will bump that up to 24.
 Includes a 90-day warranty.
 You can see how all of that stacks up in our hands-on review.
 But then head below for more.

 For those who may raise an eyebrow at a pair of refurbished earbuds, Best Buy notes that these have been restored to a like-new state and includes all of the essential parts and accessories.
 You can read up on what other shoppers have said from buying the refurbished Beats Fit Pro already right here for more insight on what to expect from the experience.